Handmade pressed flower gifts are easy to create by simply using flowers and leaves from your own backyard.

 Framed Floral Wreath

-Just use Mod Podge (watered down Elmers glue works too) to glue each item to a sturdy white paper base cut to fit the frame.
-You can start by placing a circle of glue on the paper but you really need to put the glue on the back of each flower also, before placing them on the paper.
+Just use Mod Podge, watered down white glue, or rubber cement to glue each item to a sturdy white paper base cut to fit the frame.
+You can start by placing a circle of glue on the paper but you also need to put the glue on the back of each flower before placing them on the paper.
+You'll end up with a beautiful framed wreath of your pressed flowers.

 Pressed Flower Card

-Here I used different leaf material to use as stems for the flowers.
+Here I used different foliage and ferns as stems for the flowers.
 I've also seen a bouquet made on a card which looks great too.

 This is probably the easiest one to make.
 You don't need a lot of flowers and you can simply glue the flowers in a collage on a strip of cardstock.
 To help protect the bookmark add an extra layer of Mod Podge on top.
 It will look messy at first but dries clear.

-All of these projects cost little more than your time and would make great gifts for the holidays.
+All of these projects cost no more than your time and would make great gifts for any occasion.

 Tricia the Good Mama